 Research also suggests that alcohol can make sleep apnea worse.
 It causes the throat muscles to relax and airways to narrow, exacerbating sleep apnea.

-Reason #4 For Why Balance Matters: Increase Focus & Attentiveness
+Reason #4 For The Importance Of Work-Life Balance: Increase Focus & Attentiveness

 One of the biggest complaints I hear from new clients seeking a better work life balance is their inability to be present.